kasperwhich/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01

 Welcome to my submission for Task 1 of the Data Science Internship at Prodigy Infotech.
-In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualization to represent the distribution of a categorical or continuous variable.
+In this task, I created a bar chart or histogram to visualize the distribution of a categorical or continuous variable, such as the distribution of ages or genders in a population

 ## Dataset:
 The dataset used for this task is World Population dataset.
 This dataset contains records of population from the year 2001 to 2022.